-Conclusion: The findings highlight CBT's transformative impact on the psychological resilience of DNP patients, fostering adaptive emotional regulation and diminishing maladaptive thought patterns.
+Conclusion: The findings highlight the transformative impact of CBT on the psychological resilience of DNP patients, fostering adaptive emotional regulation and diminishing maladaptive thought patterns.
 By addressing the interconnected dimensions of anxiety sensitivity and emotional adjustment, CBT offers a pathway to holistic pain management, emphasizing its potential as a cornerstone in the psychological care of chronic pain conditions.